 - Project launch and coverage of events and audience engagement

 - Testimony and insights from the project team & partners

 - Feedback from the target audiences and communities.

 We understand that applicants will have some existing obligations to the movements and organizations with which they work, this grant is not intended to go towards a full-time commitment.
 Projects should be localized, focused on a specific audience community and not monopolize all of your time.

 Funding may not be used for political lobbying activities.
 The program does not fund enrollment for degree or non-degree study at academic institutions, including dissertation research.

 Key Information and Dates

-Bertha Artivists will be selected twice a year, all projects selected are to be completed within 1 year of the grant date.
+Projects selected for the Bertha Artivism Awardsare to be completed within 1 year.
 Bertha Artivists will have 6-8 months to complete their project and the remainder of the grant timeline is to be used for evaluation and learning.